ManasKumarJena/node-task/readme.md

 •	Test: Runs unit tests to ensure code quality and reliability.
 •	Deploy: Deploys the application to Heroku if the tests pass successfully.

+Scaling for Larger Applications
+The CI/CD setup can be scaled for larger applications by:

+Adding more stages to the pipeline, such as integration tests, security scans, and performance tests.
+Using Docker for containerization to ensure consistent environments across different stages.
+Implementing automatic rollback mechanisms in case of deployment failures.
+Leveraging cloud infrastructure for scalability and reliability.